Master of Science in Nursing

 - Pay CSU Mentor application per instructions provided on CSU Mentor website.
 Your application will not be processed until the fee is paid.

-- Mail two sets of sealed, official transcripts for all colleges and universities attended, other than Sacramento State, to California State University Sacramento, Office of Graduate Studies, 6000 J Street, Sacramento, CA 95819-6112.
+- Mail one set of sealed, official transcripts for all colleges and universities attended, other than Sacramento State, to California State University Sacramento, Office of Graduate Studies, 6000 J Street, Sacramento, CA 95819-6112.
 The Graduate Admissions Office will not process your application until they receive sealed, official transcripts.

 - No references or letters of recommendation are required; leave this section blank when applying through CSU Mentor.